What are employer branding initiatives, and why do you need one?

 Below we’ve highlighted a step-by-step guide on implementing employer branding initiatives.

 1. Create your employer branding goals

-To do this you need to think about what you want your employer branding to achieve.
-It could be Increase the quality of candidates, increase job applicants from social media, improve the candidate experience, increase online awareness and engagement, increase referral rates etc.
+To do this, you need to think about what you want your employer branding to achieve.
+It could increase candidates’ quality, increase job applicants from social media, improve the candidate experience, increase online awareness and engagement, increase referral rates, etc.